phalcon-orphanage/docs/en/application-micro.md

 **Not Found (404) Middleware**

 When this middleware is processed, this means that the requesting IP is allowed to access our application.
-The application will try and match the route and if not found the `beforeNotFound` event will fire.
+The application will try to match the route and if not found the `beforeNotFound` event will fire.
 We will stop the processing then and send back to the user the relevant 404 response.
 This middleware is attached to the `before` event of our Micro application

 ```php
 <?php